knative/specs/specs/eventing/overview.md

 **Subscription** defines a delivery destination for all events sent to a **Channel**.
-Events sent to a channel are delivered to _each_ subscription _independently_ -- a subscription maintains its own list of undelivered events and will manage retry indpendently of any other subscriptions to the same channel.
+Events sent to a channel are delivered to _each_ subscription _independently_ -- a subscription maintains its own list of undelivered events and will manage retry independently of any other subscriptions to the same channel.
 Like **Trigger**, subscriptions use the **Destination** interface to support event delivery to many different destination types.